Moving to Braga, Portugal

 If you are thinking about moving to Braga, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Braga can vary greatly depending on the location and size of the property.
 However, as of recent data, it is generally affordable compared to other European cities.
 For instance, you can expect to pay a moderate amount for a one-bedroom apartment in the city center, while the same kind of property outside the city center would cost significantly less.
 Prices for larger apartments or houses would naturally be higher.
-It's also worth noting that buying property in Braga is also relatively affordable, with the price per square meter for an apartment in the city center being quite reasonable," remarked one expat in Braga, Portugal.
+It's also worth noting that buying property in Braga is also relatively affordable, with the price per square meter for an apartment in the city center being quite reasonable," said one expat in Braga.

 Should I buy or rent a home in Braga?